 Ambleside is brimming with places to eat, but Fellini’s, Zefferelli’s and Rattle Ghyll are our favourites – and all vegetarian.

-At Skelwith Bridge, Chester’s is superb – and a great vegetarian and vegan choice too.
+At Skelwith Bridge, Chester’s is super – and a great vegetarian and vegan choice too.

 Places to visit